-- First Sensor has transferred to the buyer the significant risks and opportunities associated with ownership of the sold goods associated with economic ownership, nor
+- First Sensor has transferred to the buyer the significant risks and opportunities associated with ownership of the sold goods and products. - There is neither a continuing managerial involvement to the degree usually associated with economic ownership, nor effective control over the sold items and entitlements.